KasparPeterson/fire/README.md

 ### TODO:

+* use AI to categorise unknowns
 * ignore duplicates in data ingestion
 * add tests and get to TDD
 * add Rest API
 * add monthly trends per category
 * each category needs to be the same color on every graph
+* click on a category to see all transactions in that category